processor1/Springboot-Cloud-/README.md

 Spring framwork provide Java developers with spring-boot a branche of or sub-project of spring framework .
 The features of spring-boot helps Java developers or spring developers to become more productive because it comes with pre-configurations,dependencis .

-You can build spring application but accessing https://start.spring.io/ there you  can select the language you will love to use and build tool to use .
+You can build spring application by accessing https://start.spring.io/ there you  can select the language you will love to use and build tool to use .

 You can use Java,Kotlin,Groovy and Scala for spring and spring-boot applicaiton development and for the build tool you can select maven or gradle.